How to treat degenerative joint disease

 Degenerative joint disease (DJD), also called osteoarthritis, involves the breakdown of cartilage covering joint articular surfaces.
 A smooth cartilage coating helps the articular surfaces of joints to slide smoothly against one another.
 If cartilage wears away, exposed bone surfaces will rub against one another, resulting in pain, stiffness and other uncomfortable symptoms.

 Osteoarthritis can occur within any joint of the body.
-When this condition affects the joints of the neck and back called facet joints, symptoms can include pain, tenderness, stiffness, limited range of motion, and swelling.
-Symptoms may be felt in the neck, back, shoulders, hips, buttocks, or extremities, depending on the location of the affected spinal joints.
-Fortunately, many treatment types are available for relief of DJD symptoms.
+When this condition affects the joints of the neck and back, called facet joints, symptoms can include pain, tenderness, stiffness, limited range of motion and swelling.
+Symptoms may be felt in the neck, back, shoulders, hips, buttocks or extremities depending on the location of the affected spinal joints.
+However, many treatment types are available that can provide relief of DJD symptoms.

 - Pain medications or anti-inflammatory medications, either over-the-counter or prescription